ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 # Key Commitment Retrieval {#key-commitment}

-The client SHOULD retrieve server key commitments prior to both an issuance and redemption to verify the consistency of the keys and to monitor for key rotation between issuance and redemption events.
+The Client SHOULD retrieve Server key commitments prior to both an issuance and redemption to verify the consistency of the keys and to monitor for key rotation between issuance and redemption events.